Looking for the best things to do in Birmingham, UK?

 They performed their last performance here in Birmingham where it all began after more than 40 years in the music industry.
 The legendary Ozzy Osbourne (the face of the Black Sabbath) doesn’t need any more introduction!

 I guess it would be ideal to suggest some places to visit in Birmingham thru this blog post.

-Here is my list of the things to do in Birmingham, UK.
+Here is my list of various attractions, places to visit and what to do in Birmingham, UK.

 Address: The Cadbury World, Linden Rd, Bournville, Birmingham B30 1JR

 Birmingham is the home of the world-renowned and most loved chocolate – Cadbury chocolate.